clopezx/earm/doc/models.rst

 (e.g., tBid) as their most "upstream" event, and they all result in the release in one or more mitochondrial substances (e.g. Cytochrome C and/or Smac) as their most downstream event.
-This represents a compromise between the approach of the MOMP models described in Albeck et al (in which caspase 8, rather than tBid, served as the input) and the models of the Shen group, in which active Bax or Bax pores, rather than Cytochrome C or Smac, served as the output.
+This represents a compromise between the approach of the MOMP models described in Albeck et al (in which caspase-8, rather than tBid, served as the input) and the models of the Shen group, in which active Bax or Bax pores, rather than Cytochrome C or Smac, served as the output.